-Invest in continued development and implementation of career pathway programs

-The promise of a career pathways approach at the regional level depends on decisions and investments made at the program level.
+Invest in continued development and implementation of career pathway programs The promise of a career pathway approach at the regional level depends on decisions and investments made at the program level.
 Yet programs vary widely in how they implement best practices like a sector focus, support services for participants, career-focused instruction, workbased learning, evidence-based practices, and progression to a recognized post-secondary credential with regional economic value.
 For many programs, these steps begin with identifying reliable and flexible funding that supports long-term planning and scaling effective models -- a particular challenge to find in today's environment of limited public resources.
 While additional funding may be necessary, many administrative actions and supportive policies can contribute to improving programs' capacity, accessibility, quality, and relevance.
 A core goal should be scaling models that integrate foundational learning with sector-specific workforce preparation and training in occupations that provide opportunities for growth and career advancement.
+Private sector leadership and investment will be critical to keeping the content and delivery of programs at the forefront of future industry shifts.

-Education and training providers should develop sector-specific instructional models that reflect evidence-based research, local and regional goals, labor market needs, and employer feedback.
+Education and training providers -- in partnership with employers -- should develop sectorspecific instructional models that reflect evidence-based research, local and regional goals, and skills demand in the labor market.